 The North Pacific Coast is the newest Lead Entity for salmon recovery in Washington State (25th) under the Salmon Recovery Funding Board and encompasses the same boundary as Watershed Resource Inventory Area 20 (WRIA 20).
 In 2007 this group split off of the North Olympic Peninsula Lead Entity (NOPLE), whose watersheds all drain into the Strait of Juan de Fuca, and became the North Pacific Coast Lead Entity (NPCLE), which has all watersheds draining into the Pacific.
 NPCLE is also a member of the Coast Salmon Partnership (CSP) [previously named the Washington Coast Sustainable Salmon Partnership (WCSSP)] similarly established in 2007.
 CSP is a strategic regional association comprised of the four Lead Entities (LEs) along the Washington coast: Willapa Bay LE, Chehalis Basin LE, Quinault Indian Nation LE, and North Pacific Coast LE.
-The Coast Salmon Foundation (CSF) [previously the Washington Coast Sustainable Salmon Foundation (WCSSF)] was established in 2014 as a non-profit supporting organization to CSP that serves as its fiscal agent and fundraising partner.
-See https://www.coastsalmonpartnership.org/.
+The Coast Salmon Foundation (CSF) [previously the Washington Coast Sustainable Salmon Foundation (CSF) [previously the Washington Coast Sustainable Salmon Foundation and the four Lead Entities (LEs) along the Washington Coast LE.
+The Coast Salmon Foundation (CSF)